Build Overview

 - Solid endgame defenses:

-Sorcery Ward provides an absorption bubble of over 4,000 that protects against physical, fire, cold, lightning, and chaos damage.
+Sorcery Ward provides an absorption bubble of over 4,000 points that protects against physical, fire, cold, lightning, and chaos damage.
 Combined with the constant crowd control from

 Permafrost Bolts and

-Permafrost Bolts Witchhunter Build Weaknesses
+Build Weaknesses

-- Fragile in early progression: Before obtaining
+- Fragile early on: Before obtaining

 - Not a face tank: Despite

-Gem Setup by Step
+Permafrost Bolts Witchhunter — Gem Setup by Step

 Default

-10 skills • 40 gemsPermafrost Bolts Witchhunter Equipment Recommended
+10 skills • 40 gemsRecommended Equipment

 Permafrost Bolts and